survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 Even though the idea does not sound that special, there is a technical cost involved, and you can find sharp corners.
 The approach was popularized by React.
 Since then frameworks encapsulating the tricky bits, such as [Next.js](https://github.com/zeit/next.js), have appeared. [isomorphic-webpack](https://www.npmjs.com/package/isomorphic-webpack) is a good example of a solution designed on top of webpack.

-I'll show you next how to set up SSR with webpack and React.
+I’ll show you next how to set up SSR with webpack and React.
 The idea is that webpack will compile a client-side build that then gets picked up by a server that renders it using React following the SSR idea.
 Demonstration like this is enough to understand how it works and also where the problems begin.

 ## Setting Up Babel with React

 The *Loading JavaScript* chapter covers the essentials of using Babel with webpack.
-There's some setup that is particular to React you should perform, though.
+There’s some setup that is particular to React you should perform, though.
 Given most of React projects rely on [JSX](https://facebook.github.io/jsx/) format, you will have to enable it through Babel.

 To get React, and particularly JSX, work with Babel, install the preset first: